 While the TTP’s fortunes in Pakistan have been bleak over the previous several years, there are indications that it may be reigniting its insurgency.
 Over the past year, the TTP began to assert itself in its traditional stronghold of South Waziristan.
 In April 2019, a senior leader of the Awami National Party (ANP), which has been ruthlessly attacked by the TTP over the years, said that “peace committees” are responsible for security in the district, Dawn reported.
 These same so-called peace committees facilitated the Taliban takeover of the tribal areas in mid-2000s.

 The ANP leader also said that the Taliban are “delivering speeches and collecting donations in mosques” as security in the region deteriorated.

 In June 2020, the Awami National Party accused “local tribal leaders in South Waziristan” of “handing over responsibility to maintain peace” to the Taliban, Dawn reported.

 While security has deteriorated in South Waziristan, the fighting between the TTP and the Pakistani military has intensified in North Waziristan.
-Since the beginning of March, 13 Pakistan soldiers were killed during fighting in and around the Taliban bastions of Datta Khel and Miramshah, according to the Pakistan military’s Inter-Services Public Affairs branch.
+Since the beginning of March, 13 Pakistan soldiers were killed during fighting in and around the Taliban bastions of Datta Khel and Miramshah, according to the Pakistan military’s Inter-Services Public Relations branch.